Nutty, nutritious buckwheat flour crepes recipe, filled with fresh strawberries and topped with homemade chocolate sauce.

 - Heat an 8-inch nonstick pan over medium-high heat until a drop of water sizzles instantly on the surface.

-- Brush the pan with some butter and add enough batter to thinly coat the bottom of the pan - 2 or 3 tablespoons; I use a small ladle - immediately tilting and swirling pan to make an even circle of batter.
+- Brush the pan with 2 or 3 tablespoons butter and add enough batter to thinly coat the bottom of the pan – I use a small ladle.
+Immediately tilt and swirl pan to make an even circle of batter.

 - The first crepe is usually a practice one, but congratulations if yours comes out perfectly!
 Repeat the process with the rest of the batter, stacking crepes and layering with wax or parchment paper as you go.